Exploring High-Grade Lithium in the Lithium Triangle

-This profile is part of a paid investor education campaign.*
+This Lithium Chile profile is part of a paid investor education campaign.*

 Lithium Chile is led by a strong management team with over 100 years of experience between its members and unprecedented knowledge of the Chilean jurisdiction.
-Collectively, management also holds 63 percent of the company’s shares.
+Collectively, management holds 63 percent of the company’s shares.

-- 15 Chilean lithium-rich properties making up 148,500 hectares in the lithium triangle
+17 Chilean lithium-rich properties making up 166,950 hectares in the lithium triangle

 - Near-surface lithium brines with highs of 525 mg/L to 1,410 mg/L on five properties

-- Initial NI 43-101 resource estimates targeted for 2018
+- Initial NI 43-101 resource estimates are expected in the near term.

 - Experienced management team with over 100 years of experience and strong Chilean connections

-Property Portfolio in the Lithium Triangle
+Lithium Chile’s Property Portfolio in the Lithium Triangle

 Exploring the top priority properties

 The Helados project is made up of 22,700 hectares and sits on the border of Chile and the northwest corner of Argentina, on an Andean salar belt and less than 100 kilometers from the Atacama salar.
+Lithium Chile added an additional 2,000 hectares to the project in November 2018.
 Preliminary exploration has produced results ranging from 390 mg/L to 1,280 mg/L lithium.
 The property also hosts a lake where water samples tested 1,100 ppm lithium.

 As part of the geophysical survey conducted across the top properties, Lithium Chile uncovered a 60-square-kilometer high-priority target area.
-The company has described this zone to be an open-ended, low resistivity area that sits within the northwest trending axis of the Salar Tara-Laguna Helada basin.
+The company has described this zone to be an open-ended, low resistivity area that sits within the northwest-trending axis of the Salar Tara-Laguna Helada basin.
 The zone shows comparable characteristics to the main aquifers at the Salar de Atacama.

 The Atacama project is a 5,600-hectare property which sits on the border of the Atacama salar, just over 30 kilometers away from the Chilean border with Argentina.
 Near-surface samples from recent exploration work on the property have shown samples of up to 1,330 mg/L lithium, grades that are comparable to production grades at SQM and Albemarle Salar de Atacama plants.

-The same geophysical survey also uncovered multiple target areas within the 2,200-hectare Ollague project, which boasts chemistry ratios of 0.1 lithium to potassium and 7.1 magnesium to lithium.
+The same geophysical survey also uncovered multiple target areas within the 2,200-hectare Ollague project, which boast chemistry ratios of 0.1 lithium to potassium and 7.1 magnesium to lithium.
 The uncovered regions included open-ended horizontal zones varying from 20 to 200 meters in thickness, within 20 to 120 meters from the surface.

 Talar is a 3,500-hectare project that sits on an Andean salar belt, less than 40 kilometers away from the Chile and Argentina border.
 The project’s preliminary exploration results range from 290 mg/L to 740 mg/L lithium.